agostone/grunt-tama/README.md

 4. beforeLoadCustomTask
 5. beforeLoadModuleTasks

-Using the eventListeners config option, you can attach event listeners to these events.
 The config option is an array.
 Each element represents a listener initialization function and can be a string - path and filename - or an inline function.
 The initialization functions should have the following structure: